 - Can you add some icons to drive attention to something important?

+Prepare Your Posts for ScanningPay particular attention to your headings, including not only the title of your blog post, but also other headings.
+Most readers tend to scan the text initially and then determine whether they want to delve into it further.
+While some individuals might thoroughly scan most of the content and selectively read certain sections, others might simply find satisfaction in scanning the material.
 Your headings and subheadings must achieve two goals: grab attention and keep people reading.
 Unfortunately, the first ideas that will pop into your mind are unlikely to be the best ones.
 So be patient and take your time.
 If you can, work on another article, and come back later with the sole purpose of working on those headings.

+5. Follow Up-To-Date SEO GuidelinesSEO guidelines change fast and when you are least expecting it.
+So, if you want readers to be able to find your articles, you must keep your knowledge fresh.
 Okay, you might be thinking that you don’t care about SEO, you just want to know how to write great blog content.
 That your readers find your articles through other channels.
 And you are right about that, for these reasons:

 - Your job is to make your readers happy, not an algorithm